Known for its flatness, love of the Roughriders and now…the best competition snowboarder in the world?

 After a heavy year of filming and competition, where he stomped just about every landing imaginable, Mark was awarded with the snowboard industry's top honour: Snowboarder Magazine's 2016 Rider of the Year.

 At the Los Angeles Air & Style in February 2016, Mark broke his left leg on a difficult landing while attempting a front-side triple cork 1440.

 After an off-season of dedicated rehab, Mark entered the 2016-17 season looking to regain his competition confidence and exorcise some demons.

 And, he waited for the most dramatic moment imaginable: the Olympic Big Air Test Event in South Korea.

 In his second jump of the final, he stomped the front-side triple cork 1440, pulling away from the field and solidifying his status as the early favourite in Pyeongchang 2018.

-He finished the season with a Crystal Globe in Big Air and the FIS Overall Crystal Globe winner in snowboarding.
+He finished the season with a Crystal Globe in Big Air and the FIS Overall Crystal Globe in snowboarding.